Krishtina15/S-MART/README.md

 # Secondhandwebsite3
-This is a repository created for the semester project ( 3 rd Semester)
+This is a repository created for the semester project ( 3 Semester)
 <br>
 Group:CS